Patrick Ferguson: Battle of Kings Mountain

-When Major Ferguson reportedly threatened to invade the mountains beyond the legal limit on westward settlement unless the colonists there abandoned the cause of American independence (Ferguson was actually in pursuit of Issac Shelby following the Battle of Musgrove's Mill), the Overmountain Men first mustered at Sycamore Shoals organised a militia to eventually fight Ferguson and his British Loyalists at King's Pinnacle, an isolated ridge on the border between the Carolinas.
+When Major Ferguson reportedly threatened to invade the mountains beyond the legal limit on westward settlement unless the colonists there abandoned the cause of American independence (Ferguson was actually in pursuit of Issac Shelby following the Battle of Musgrove's Mill), the Overmountain Men first mustered at Sycamore Shoals organised a militia to eventually fight Ferguson and his Loyalist troops at King's Pinnacle, an isolated ridge on the border between the Carolinas.

 On 7 October 1780, the two armies clashed during the Battle of Kings Mountain.
 The battle went badly for the Loyalists positioned high on the mountain ridge, and during the fighting, Ferguson was shot from his horse.
-With his foot still in the stirrup, he was dragged to the patriot side.
-According to patriot accounts, when a Patriot approached the major for his surrender, Ferguson drew his pistol and shot him as a last act of defiance.
+With his foot still in the stirrup, he was dragged to the Patriot side.
+According to Patriot accounts, when a Patriot approached the major for his surrender, Ferguson drew his pistol and shot him as a last act of defiance.
 Other soldiers retaliated, and Ferguson's body was found with eight musket holes in it.
 Patriot accounts said their militia stripped his body of clothing and urinated on him before burial.
+(He had published a warning to the local loyalists, saying that if they didn't join him, they would be "pissed upon" by the patriots.)
 They buried him in an oxhide near the site of his fall.
 Col. Benjamin Cleveland of North Carolina claimed Ferguson's white stallion as a "war prize” and rode it home to his estate of Roundabout.

 One of Ferguson's mistresses, "Virginia Sal", was also killed in the battle and was buried with the officer.
 In the 1920s, the U.S. government erected a marker at Ferguson's gravesite, which today is a part of the Kings Mountain National Military Park, administered by the National Park Service.

 Ferguson's personal correspondence reveals a man of intelligence, humour and charm.
 He also wrote several articles, satirical in tone, for publication in Rivington's Royal Gazette, under the pseudonyms Egg-Shell, Memento Mori and John Bull.

 He was survived by his mother, his brothers James and George, and sisters Annie, Elizabeth (Betty) (Mrs Scrymgeour-Wedderburn of Birkhill), and Jean.